 Refereed pain occurs when the sensation is felt somewhere other than the site of the damage.
 Its mechanism is unknown, although there are several hypotheses.

 One type of referred pain is visceral pain which comes from the internal organs but is felt in places very remote from the location of the affected organ.
 It can often be a very useful tool to diagnose diseases of internal organs, for example is the pain in the arm felt during a heart attack.

-It isn't known exactly why it arises, but there are various theories, many of which are based on the lack of dedicated sensory pathways in the brain for information concerning the internal organs.
-This means sensory neurons from the viscera connect with sensory pathways that carry information from the skin and muscles, giving various places where they could become crossed over, or become undistinguishable, causing the brain to interpret the signals that originate from internal organs as coming from the overlying skin or muscles.
-Where and how this happens, however, isn't clear and there are others who think it may arise from another mechanism entirely.
+Theories to explain this are mostly based on a lack of dedicated sensory pathways in the brain for internal organs.
+This means sensory neurons connect with sensory pathways that carry information from the skin and muscles, giving various places where they could become crossed over, and causing mixup.
+Other mechanisms have been proposed.

 One of the most mysterious effects known to science is the placebo effect.
 People experience all sorts of effects when given completely inactive 'treatments', known as placebos.
 Pain is particularly receptive to placebo treatments, but we don't know how they work, though they may trigger the body to release natural painkillers.
 Researchers are examining the brain function of those receiving the placebo vs ‘real’ treatments in a bid to understand how this process works.